ArsalanMaqsood/klyng/docs/sections/api-doc.md

 **Returns** *{Object}*: the contents of the `data` field in the received message.

 *Note*: While the execution is blocked waiting for a message, if a message that doesn't match the criteria of the current wait is received, this message will be queued for later use.
-Later, when another call to `klyng.recv` is made, it first checks that queue for the message it wants, if the message exist in the queue it will be immediately consumed, otherwise it'll block and wait.
+Later, when another call to `klyng.recv` is made, it'll first check that queue for the message it wants, if the message exist in the queue it will be immediately consumed, otherwise `klyng.recv` will block and wait.